sam-shore/sous-chef/REST-API.md

-void_revenue | The total dollar amount of the void. | decimal discount_revenue | The total amount of the discount the waiter applied to that menu item. | decimal quantity | The total number of the items discounted by the waiter. | int void_quantity | The total number of times this item was voided. | int record_count | The total number of the item sold by the waiter. | int
+void_revenue | The total dollar amount of the void. | decimal discount_revenue | The total amount of the discount the waiter applied to that menu item. | decimal quantity | The total number of the items discounted by the waiter. | int void_quantity | The total number of times this item was voided. | decimal record_count | The total number of the item sold by the waiter. | decimal

 ## <a name="Tax"></a>Tax Summary